Session descriptions and speaker information for sessions on Wednesday, April 3, at HOPA's Annual Conference.

 UAN 0465-0000-19-033-L04-P Included in virtual meeting

-Young Adults and Adolescents: Current and Future Challenges (BC2)
+Survivorship in Young Adults and Adolescents: Current and Future Challenges (BC2)

 This session will focus on how the treatment of cancer may affect the long-term health of patients from adolescents through the elderly.
 The presenters will review strategies for reducing the impact of late and specific effects of treatment on these patients.
 Topics will include fertility preservation, strategies to manage hormone-related symptoms, and opportunities to reduce long-term morbidity related to chemotherapy.
 This session is directed toward those who care for adolescent, young adult, and adult patients and to providers who have an active role in the care of long-term survivors.